 In this case, the plaintiff had multiple surgeries and lost the ability to move his legs after a car accident against a commercial truck.

 This case is a medical negligence lawsuit combined.
 The victim passed away as a result of medical malpractice during a surgical procedure on his spine.

 77 Water Street, 7th Floor, New York, New York 10005, and our Florida location at: 780 5th Ave.
 S Suite 200, Naples, FL 34102

 Baker Street Funding offers the fastest turnarounds in the country.
 Call us at 888-711-3599 to learn more.

-No, pre-settlement lawsuit loans are not risky.
-A pre-settlement cash advance is a non-recourse transaction, which means you will no longer be responsible for the payment if you lose your legal dispute.
-Nevertheless, non-recourse financing transactions are risky for lawsuit loan companies because we don’t look into your credit history nor work background; we only rely on your case value, how risky the claim is, and the possibility of your case settling successfully.
+No. Settlement loans are not risky because they are non-recourse, which means you will no longer be responsible for the payment if you lose your legal dispute.
+Nevertheless, these transactions are risky for lawsuit loan companies because we don’t rely on recourse like a home, a car, or a business if you can't pay us; we are only interested in the value of your case, how risky the claim is, and the possibility of your case settling successfully.

-As long as your legal action is significant enough to warrant compensation, you may be able to get a cash advance on your lawsuit settlement.
+As long as your legal action is significant enough to warrant compensation, you may be able to get an additional advance.

-1) Your claim has to have progressed since the last time you received funding, either procedurally or through the plaintiff having further medical treatment.
+1) Your claim has to have progressed since the last time you received a lawsuit loan, either procedurally or through the plaintiff having further medical treatment.

 2) The case value needs to merit additional funding.

 3) There can not be any open appeals.